David-F-G-Flores/2-Variant-Search-R-/README.md

 btauLr = do.call('rbind',btauLr)
 btauLr$OntologyAnnotation.subject.primaryIdentifier <- row.names(btauLr) ## rownames to column for a later merge
 ```
-Some mice genes queried above did not return homologs using MGI ID, however, various other gene names are identified e.g. "MGI:104982" returned *CEBPG* and "ENSMUSG00000056216" which is mouse ensembl nomenclature, but no Bos taurus ensembl number.
-If working with a limited number of genes these alternative names may be helpful to rerun the analysis with some modifications to attributes and filters, however, if in doubt the ensembl website https://www.ensembl.org/index.html should be refered to.
+Some mice genes queried above did not return homologs using MGI ID, however, various other gene names were identified e.g. "MGI:104982" returned *CEBPG* and "ENSMUSG00000056216" which is mouse ensembl nomenclature, but no *Bos taurus* ensembl number.
+Furthermore, numerous ensembl numbers were retrieved e.g. *ANK2* returned two *Bos taurus* ensembl numbers, "ENSBTAG00000054394" and "ENSBTAG00000002392" however validating these through the ensembl browser, it appears as those this issue is related to changing of genome versions.
+All homologs were extracted and usd to query the desired *Bos taurus* genome.
+If working with a limited number of genes these alternative names may be helpful to rerun the analysis with some modifications to the attributes and filters, however, if in doubt the ensembl website https://www.ensembl.org/index.html should be referred to.
 Also note the attribute ```"btaurus_homolog_orthology_confidence"``` which may help with filtering and identifying best genes if working with a large number.